Hi all,

-Now at this time of salary he is saying not to deduct security deposit by telling I will leave if you deduct my security deposit.
-We had hired him with long term planning and had offered him handsome package.
-He is saying you are making rules from your home i had worked in very good organisation there were no rules like this.
+Now, at the time of salary processing, he is saying not to deduct the security deposit by telling me that he will leave if I deduct it.
+We hired him with long-term planning and offered him a handsome package.
+He is saying, "You are making rules from your home; I have worked in very good organizations where there were no rules like this."

-Advise me what should I do, whether i let him go or change organisation's rule for one employee???
+Please advise me on what I should do.
+Should I let him go or change the organization's rule for one employee?

 From India, Vadodara